University of Oxford Logo University of OxfordSoftware Engineering - Home

 • The principles and approaches used within classical machine learning.

-• The main variants of classical machine learning e.g. classification and regression/supervised and unsupervised approaches.
+• The main variants of classical machine learning e.g. classification; regression; supervised and unsupervised learning and reinforcement learning.

-• The key concepts, issues and practices when modeling with these techniques; as well as have hands-on experience in using frameworks for this purpose.
+• The key concepts, issues and practices when modelling with these techniques; as well as hands-on experience in using frameworks for this purpose.

 • How classical machine learning fits within the context of other machine learning approaches, and what tasks it is considered to be suited and not well suited to perform.